Macerich to buy two malls from Vornado and Vornado affiliate

-NEW YORK, Oct 22 (Reuters) - Macerich Co said on Monday it would expand its New York holdings by purchasing a Long Island mall from Vornado Realty Trust and a Brooklyn mall from Vornado affiliate Alexander’s Inc.
+NEW YORK (Reuters) - Macerich Co (MAC.N) said on Monday it would expand its New York holdings by purchasing a Long Island mall from Vornado Realty Trust (VNO.N) and a Brooklyn mall from Vornado affiliate Alexander’s Inc (ALX.N).

 Vornado put Green Acres Mall in Valley Stream, Long Island, and its interest in King’s Plaza Mall in Brooklyn on the block as part of plan to focus on its core business - office buildings in New York and Washington and street-level stores.